pvcnt/accio/docs/docs/client/submit-command.md

 The progress of the execution can then be tracked with the `accio status` command and the run identifiers that have been provided.

 ## General options
-* `-addr=<string>`: The address of the Accio cluster.
-It can be any name following [Finagle's naming syntax](https://twitter.github.io/finagle/guide/Names.html).
-Overrides the ACCIO_ADDR environment variable.
-Defaults to *127.0.0.1:9999*.
 * `-name=<string>`: Run name.
 Overrides the value defined in the run file, if any.
 * `-tags=<string>[,...]`: Run tags (comma-separated).
 Overrides the value defined in the run file, if any.
 * `-notes=<string>`: Run notes.
 Overrides the value defined in the run file, if specified.